Noobgamer0111/SubwaySurfersDecrypted/README.md

 AIM: To successfully decrypt the json contents, and to be able to release tools to do so.

 It is not expected that this project will be successful in any form, and I am expecting a Cease & Desist notice if Kiloo/SYBO took action against me.

+Update: (29/01/2023) I have not forgotten this project.
+This project is tedious as my machines are both old, and weak.
+I'm planning to get an Android emulator running on my Ubuntu laptop, so it can done more easily.

+The current plan is to locate the initialisation vector (IV) and confirm if any keys found are actually correct.

+If only kids on TikTok could actually STFU about game modification, and piracy, this project would not have to exist.